openvinotoolkit/openvino_tensorflow/docs/MODELS.md

 | [yolo-v3-tiny-tf](https://download.01.org/opencv/public_models/082020/yolo-v3-tiny-tf/yolo-v3-tiny-tf.zip)| CPU, iGPU, MYRIAD, VAD-M |
 | [yolo-v4](https://github.com/david8862/keras-YOLOv3-model-set)| CPU, iGPU, MYRIAD, VAD-M |

-Pre-trained frozen model files are provided for some of these models.
+Pre-trained frozen model files are provided only for some of these models.
 For the rest, please refer to the links provided.